 — The responding STA shall not use a bandwidth wider than that indicated by the STA in the initial Fine Timing Measurement frame.

+— The responding STA shall not use an HE format if the STA indicated VHT or HT-mixed or non-HT format in the initial Fine Timing Measurement frame.

 — The responding STA shall not use a VHT format if the STA indicated HT-mixed or non-HT format in the initial Fine Timing Measurement frame.

 — The responding STA shall not use an HT format if the STA indicated non-HT format in the initial Fine Timing Measurement frame.